livelifedev/pigeon/README.md

 ## Mechanics

+- \*\*Change - instead of focusing on health/hp, focus on 'growth', experience/evolution points

 - Health - has health and hunger level - when hunger below threshold, auto deplete health -- overfeeding will also deplete health
   -- hunger is kept track using time of last fed and amount given